-#5 Updated by Valerie Futch about 8 years ago
+#5 Updated by Valerie Futch over 8 years ago

 I'm working with the Canvas theme and it is going ok so far.
 I've managed to put in a custom header and hide the site-title.
 However, the title is only hidden from the home-page and not any other pages.
 I've tried every CSS trick I know (h1 display:none, -1000px, etc. etc.) to no avail.
 When I go to the WooThemes for support forum it says that this is only available for subscribers.
 Is there a way that we can access this?

-#7 Updated by scott voth about 8 years ago
+#7 Updated by scott voth over 8 years ago